atmanajoshi/atmanajoshi.github.io/_extracurriculars/extracurriculars.md

 ***
 - Indian Classical Dancer, Senior Student at Samyoga School of Dance, (2016 – Present) <br>
 Student of Indian classical dance Bharatanatyam, studying dance techniques, choreography, and dramaturgy scriptures of ancient Indian classical dance form.
 Performances: Whitestown Festival of Lights, Carmel International Dance Festival Multiple performances at Hindu Temple of Central Indiana, and annual recitals by Samyoga School of Dance. <br><br>
-- Dance and Anatomy - Basic and Advanced Modules Virtual Global Workshop by Dr. Earnest Vijay, India Feb 2022, Aug 2021<br>
+- Dance and Anatomy - Basic and Advanced Modules Global Workshop by Dr. Earnest Vijay (Feb 2022, Aug 2021) <br>
 Attended virtual lectures by sports physiotherapist Dr. Earnest Vijay to learn and explore concepts of dance medicine, principles of cardiovascular, pulmonary, and metabolic fitness, biomechanics of the body, stamina and agility, prevention and management of dancer injuries, and analyzing body movements for better training.

 ## __Clinical Shadowing__